vuejs/docs/src/guide/component-basics.md

 })
 ```

-Globally registered components can be used in the template of `app` instance created afterwards - and even inside all subcomponents of that Vue instance's component tree.
+Globally registered components can be used in the template of `app` instance created afterwards - and even inside all subcomponents of that root instance's component tree.

 That's all you need to know about registration for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Component Registration](component-registration.md).